How to become ISO 45001 certified

 • OH&S audits and observations by the customer or a third party of the contractor, and

-• clear requirements in request for quotation and the contract on OH&S requirements including reporting, rules and safety meetings, and
+• Clear requirements in request for quotation and the contract on OH&S requirements including reporting, rules and safety meetings, and

-• safety co-ordination meetings and documentation before starting the job
+• Safety coordination meetings and documentation before starting the job

 The following documents and records are mandatory in ISO 45001

-Make sure that the following documentation exists:
+Make sure that the following documentation exists during your ISO 45001 audit:

 Mandatory documents: